Battlefield 6 Shatters Records with 7 Million Sales in First Three Days

 - Traditional Battlefield sandbox emphasizing vehicle and infantry synergy

-The modern setting—featuring near-future technology grounded in contemporary geopolitics—resonated with the core Battlefield audience seeking alternatives to both historical WW2 settings and futuristic sci-fi scenarios.
+The modern setting, featuring near-future technology grounded in contemporary geopolitics, resonated with the core Battlefield audience seeking alternatives to both historical WW2 settings and futuristic sci-fi scenarios.

 Multi-Platform Launch Strategy

 Battlefield 6 launched simultaneously across PlayStation 5, Xbox Series X|S, and PC (Steam, Epic Games Store, EA App), maximizing platform reach.
-EA opted not to release on previous-generation consoles (PS4, Xbox One), allowing DICE to fully leverage current-gen hardware for:
+EA opted not to release on previous-generation consoles (PS4, Xbox One), allowing the studios to fully leverage current-gen hardware for enhanced destruction physics, larger player counts, and improved visual fidelity.

 Game Information

-Title | Battlefield 6 |
+| Title | Battlefield 6 |

-Publisher | Electronic Arts |
+| Publisher | Electronic Arts |

-Origin | Sweden (Developer), United States (Publisher) |
+| Origin | Sweden / United States |

-Release Date | October 10, 2025 |
+| Release Date | October 10, 2025 |

-Platforms | PlayStation 5, Xbox Series X |
+| Platforms | PlayStation 5, Xbox Series X |

-Genre | First-Person Shooter, Military, Multiplayer |
+| Genre | First-Person Shooter, Military, Multiplayer |

-Business Model | Premium ($69.99 USD Standard Edition) |
+| Business Model | Premium ($69.99 USD Standard Edition) |

-Key Features | 64v64 modes, class-based gameplay, tactical destruction, modern military setting |
+| Key Features | 64v64 modes, class-based gameplay, tactical destruction, single-player campaign |

-Sales Milestone | 7 million copies (first 3 days) |
+| Sales Milestone | 7 million (3 days), 20 million+ (end of 2025) |

 For more information about Battlefield 6, visit the official Battlefield website.